Ishq Subhan Allah: Reception

+Critical response

-Critical responseIshq Subhan Allah deals with the sensitive and burning issue of Triple Talaq due to which it received negative criticism from some Muslims.
+Ishq Subhan Allah deals with the sensitive and burning issue of Triple Talaq due to which it received negative criticism from some Muslims.
 Following the first week of its premiere, the show created disappointment between the Muslims and a complaint was filed by Raza Academy, an Islamic association based in Mumbai against the show for the wrongful representation of religious facts and maligning the image of the religion.

 The complaint by the academy stated that the show "shows Islam in a bad light, the scripts of the entire serial is made to understand that Islam religion needs a lot of changes, revival, amendments".

 Since the show is based on a religious concept, many Muslim priests like the Shariat Board Chief, Imam Organization, and Jamiat Ulama-e-Hind had also raised objections against the show.

 Following a month of its premiere, India Today stated that the well-written characters of Zara and Kabir developed the loyal fan following of the show over a month of its run and the concept of Triple Talaq has aroused the interest of the viewers and further expressed, "Apart from its bold and relevant theme, the show's narrative has been spun in an interesting way with well-etched out characters".

 On the reception of the show in such short span of time, Deepak Rajadhyaksha the Deputy Business Head of Zee TV said, "In keeping with our brand philosophy Aaj likhenge Kal, it is our constant endeavor to present viewers with progressive stories that are not only entertaining but also provoke them into thinking differently, get inspired, take charge of their destiny and work towards an extraordinary future.
 With Ishq Subhan Allah, we bring audiences the love story of a Muslim couple where the man and woman beg to differ on matters of interpreting and applying religion to their daily lives.
 We have dwelled into the issue of Triple Talaaq which was never spoken about in a prime-time fiction show.
 The response that the show has received in its opening week stands testimony to the universal applause and the warm welcome given to the show by Indian audiences."

+Soundtrack

-SoundtrackIshq Subhan Allah's soundtrack is written by A. M. Turaz and composed by Mukul Puri.
+Ishq Subhan Allah's soundtrack is written by A. M. Turaz and composed by Mukul Puri.
 Mukul Puri had composed the title song and the background score for the show.

 Ishq Subhan Allah, the title song of the show, is sung by Javed Ali.